-Even small efforts to improve the physical safety and security of the unit's position or to defend against known threats and hazards may pay large dividends in an enhanced ability of Marines and Sailors to maintain their confidence in their security in spite of immediate dangers.
+S.L.A.
+Marshall WWII Army Combat Historian Men Against Fire: The Problem of Battle Command may pay large dividends in an enhanced ability of Marines and Sailors to maintain their confidence in their security in spite of immediate dangers.